xsist10/cadfael/README.md

 Cadfael is static analysis tool to provide critiquing for MySQL databases.

+## Documentation

+All of the checks and the reasoning, considerations and remediations for them are documented in the [wiki](https://github.com/xsist10/cadfael/wiki).

 ## Installation

 There are a couple options for installation depending on your personal preference.